A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Introduction

-The resulting proposed algorithm accommodates several distributed architectures, and is particularly suitable for a Single Program Multiple Data (SPMD) architecture~\cite{Darema2001}.
-In contrast with a client-server configuration, all the workers involved in an SPMD architecture execute similar tasks on a subpart of all the variables.
-An SPMD architecture can drastically reduce the communication costs compared to a client-server architecture when a small number of workers are involved in the communications, and especially when the hypergraph structure of $\Db$ induces \emph{localized} couplings between parameters.
-A particular case consists in considering a block-sparse matrix $\Db$, as illustrated in Figure~\ref{fig:blocksparse}.
-This case is encountered in applications such as image deconvolution or inpainting, or when considering local priors such as the TV norm.
-When multiple composite terms are considered as in~\eqref{eq:g-multi}, the proposed algorithm is also amenable to a parallel implementation based on a client-server architecture, exploiting conditional independence between blocks of variables.
-As previously emphasized, this configuration may however suffer from communication bottlenecks, with a number of workers limited to the number of conditionally independent blocks of variables in the model.
-In contrast, the SPMD approach allows a larger number of workers to be used by exploiting the structure of the hypergraphs.
+The proposed algorithm accommodates several distributed architectures, and is particularly suitable for a Single Program Multiple Data (SPMD) architecture~\cite{Darema2001}.
+In contrast with a client-server configuration, all the workers involved in an SPMD architecture execute similar tasks on a subpart of all the variables, with no central server.
+An SPMD architecture can drastically reduce the communication costs compared to a client-server architecture when a small number of workers is involved in each communication channel.
+This is especially the case when the structure of $\Db$ induces \emph{localized} couplings between parameters.
+Figure~\ref{fig:blocksparse} illustrates the particular case of a block-sparse matrix $\Db$: localized interactions between parameters imply a block-sparse structure which induces a hypergraph structure, see \Cref{Sec:Model} for details.
+This case is often encountered in practice, e.g., for inverse problems in imaging, with applications such as image deconvolution or inpainting, or when considering models based on a TV norm regularization~\cite{Rudin1992}.
+When multiple composite terms are considered as in~\eqref{eq:min-gen-multi}, a parallel implementation based on a client-server architecture would be possible by exploiting conditional independence between blocks of variables.
+However this configuration may suffer from communication bottlenecks, with a number of workers limited by the number of conditionally independent blocks of variables in the model.
+In contrast, the SPMD approach permits to use a larger number of workers by exploiting the structure of the hypergraphs induced by the structure of operators $\Db_\idcomposite$ involved.